Aphthous Stomatitis: Causes, Facts, Stats and New Research for Dental Professionals

 Most dentists already have an assortment of recommended treatments for aphthous stomatitis, and products on hand to provide for their patients.

 For faster and more substantial and effective pain relief and wound healing, interventions are generally aimed at the application of topical products.
 There are a number of products that can help.
 Our GUM AftaClear line provides immediate relief and accelerates the healing of aphthous stomatitis thanks to a unique combination of ingredients.
 GUM AftaClear products are available in three different versions to suit patient preferences:

 - Spray GUM AftaClear: ideal for specific site application and for the acute treatment of the canker sores, orthodontic abrasions, denture irritations, minor burns or other small lesions of the mouth

 - Gel GUM AftaClear: ideal for the acute treatment of the canker sores, irritations, minor burns or other small lesions of the mouth

-- Mouthwash GUM AftaClear: ideal to prevent the recurrence and/or progression of of the canker sores, orthodontic abrasions, denture irritations, minor burns or other small lesions of the mouth.
+- Mouthwash GUM AftaClear: ideal to prevent the recurrence and/or progression of the canker sores, orthodontic abrasions, denture irritations, minor burns or other small lesions of the mouth.